nikolay-pshenichny/Resume/resume.md

 Customization and adaptation of the in-house media distribution platform for the electronic book market.

-  - Customized UI to allow users from different portals see different views;
+  - Customized UI to allow users from different portals see customized views;
   - Created UI themes to represent different portals;
-  - Worked on customized OLAP reports;
+  - Worked on OLAP cubes "customization" (created separate OLAP cubes and customized MDX queries for them);

 Development of a digital media distribution platform (ADAM project).